 - Consolidators pass on net fares to travel agencies, charging a premium on top of each seat.
 In peak season, when tickets are tougher to get, premiums are increased.
 In any case, travel agents get a good margin to earn money.

-Now, thanks to the Internet, airlines have direct access to a huge pool of travelers via their own websites.
+Flight consolidators and other third parties involved in air ticket distribution.Now, thanks to the Internet, airlines have direct access to a huge pool of travelers via their websites.
 The need for consolidators and other third parties declined but didn’t vanish completely, as no carrier can sell 100 percent of the seat on its own.

-Benefits of partnership with air consolidators for airlinesThough to a lesser extent, carriers partner with consolidators to offload their excess inventory.
+Benefits of partnership with air consolidators for airlinesThough to a lesser extent, carriers continue to partner with consolidators to offload their excess inventory.
 The number of bulk tickets and discount percentage significantly depend on booking class and whether the flight is domestic or international.

 While pursuing the same goal — to sell tickets for the highest price possible — carriers understand that they won’t be able to load their planes to the brim at official rates.
 The solution?
 To sell a part of their inventory at discounted prices via consolidators.
 This practice is not forbidden by IATA or any international treaties.

 Domestic airfares are subject to local regulations within a given country.
-In the USA, the world’s largest travel market, carriers are allowed to set their own fares and change them at short notice owing to the 1978 Airline Deregulation Act.
+In the USA, the world’s largest travel market, carriers are allowed to set fares and change them at short notice owing to the 1978 Airline Deregulation Act.
 It permits local carriers to offer lower prices without any mediation.
 Although they sell some of their inventory to consolidators, discounts for third parties are not nearly as large as on international flights.